CCExtractor/ccextractor/README.md

 ## Contributing

-You can contribute to the project by Forking it and  modifying the code and doing a Pull Request to the project!
+You can contribute to the project by Forking it and modifying the code.
+After which, submit a Pull Request to the project and we will take a look at it!

-If you need help read this [Page](http://www.ccextractor.org/doku.php?id=public:general:support) to receive help!
+If you need help read this [Page](http://www.ccextractor.org/doku.php?id=public:general:support) to clarify any doubts!

 ## News & Contact